How to THRIVE in Your Wedding Vows Series - part 1

 Disclaimer - Because of sin, there is serious dysfunction in some marriages today.
 This series does not mean to whitewash any problems inside of broken marriages.
 Instead, it is my desire to uncover the beauty of the vows thru a Biblical worldview and how they are meant to play out in a healthy marriage.

 “Man and wife.
 Say man and wife!” the prince demands thru clenched teeth.
-The commotion outside the palace gate has reached a fever pitch, and he doesn’t want his forced marriage jeopardized.
-The priest does as instructed, skipping from the intro to the end pronouncing them man and wife.
+The commotion outside the palace gate has reached a fevered pitch, and he does not want his forced marriage jeopardized.
+The priest does as instructed, skipping from the intro to the end pronouncing them "Man and wife."

 The bride is dismayed.
 She’s married to the wrong man!